What's new for 2025?

 New roads

-There are over 600km of new roads along the route.
-We have a brand new route in Yorkshire that passes through peaceful villages that served as a backdrop to the legendary Tour de France stages in Yorkshire.
-A gentle route from Malton to Richmond soon gives way to the hills of the Yorkshire Dales before we return to familiar climbs such as the legendary Yad Moss.
+There are over 600 kilometres of new roads along the route.
+We have a brand-new route in Yorkshire that passes through the same peaceful villages that served as a backdrop to the legendary 2014 Tour de France stages in Yorkshire.
+A gentle route from Malton to Richmond soon gives way to the gorgeous, challenging hills of the Yorkshire Dales before we return to more familiar climbs such as the legendary Yad Moss.

-We've also radically changed our route through Scotland.
-We say farewell to the Forth Bridge but we still reach Edinburgh, using the much-loved cycle track from Roslin to the south of the city.
-Before that though we have some incredible new roads.
-From Brampton, we head east to Newcastleton and a gentle but spectacular climb to reach the town of Hawick, before another climb and traverse across moorlands to the specatular St Mary Loch on the way to Moffat.
+We've also made radical changes to our route through Scotland.
+We say farewell to the Forth Road Bridge, but we still reach Edinburgh using the much-loved cycle track from Roslin to the south of the city.
+Before that, though, we have some incredible new roads.
+From Brampton, we head east to Newcastleton and a gentle but spectacular climb to reach the town of Hawick, before another climb and traverse across moorlands to the spectacular St Mary's Loch on the way to Moffat.
 After that we take the classic 2017 route from Moffat to Edinburgh and back to Brampton, along the remote yet sheltered Esk Valley back south to the English border.

-Compared to 2022 the route is flatter and more gentle, but with enough climbing to see the very best of northern England and Scotland.
+Compared to 2022 the route is flatter and gentler, but with enough serious climbs to offer you the very best of northern England and Scotland.
 You will absolutely love it.

 A new start point

-Writtle Agricultural College features nearly 400 bedrooms, set in a beautifully landscaped campus, for you to stay in before and after your ride.
-Your room will be yours for the entire event, so you leave all your stuff in your room.
+Set in a stunning, landscaped campus, Writtle Agricultural College features nearly 400 bedrooms for you to stay in before and after your ride.
+Your room will be yours for the entire event, so you can safely leave all your stuff in your room.
 When you get back, it's a short walk to a shower and a comfy bed.
 Bliss!

-The bedrooms also come with common rooms with small kitchens, so you can cook basic meals and relax with your friends.
-We'll also have camping space, including toilets and showers, for up to 400 people if you want to bring your tent or campervan.
+The bedrooms also come with common rooms with small kitchens, so you can cook simple meals and relax with your friends.
+We'll also have plenty of camping spaces, including toilets and showers, for up to 400 people; ideal if you want to bring your tent, caravan or campervan.

-Writtle college also features a large canteen serving breakfast, lunch and dinner before and after the event.
+Writtle College also features a large canteen which will be serving breakfast, lunch and dinner before and after the event.
 As always, we'll provide you with a meal at the start and end of your ride.
-There is also a large bar on site, and we plan social events throughout the campus before the event and a festival to celebrate your return.
-It will be a great palce to make new friends before your ride, and to relax afterwards.
+There is also a bar on site, and we will hold social events throughout the campus before the event and a festival to celebrate your return.
+All in all, it will be a great place to make new friends before your ride, and to relax afterwards.

 New controls

-We're also delighted to announce a return of Spalding Grammar School and Gracemount Academy, on the outskirts of Edinburgh, back to the event.
+We are delighted to announce the return of Spalding Grammar School and Gracemount Academy, on the outskirts of Edinburgh, to the event.

 New refreshment stops

-Between nearly every pair of controls we will have a refreshment stop that will open 24/7 while the event takes place.
-Here you can buy sandwiches, cakes, hot and cold drinks, any maybe a sausage roll or some haggis pakora.
-These will be a combination of cafes or village halls, to give you a flavour of the spirit of British randonneuring.
+Between nearly every pair of controls we will now have a refreshment stop that will be open 24/7 while the event takes place.
+Here you can buy sandwiches, cakes, hot and cold drinks, and maybe a sausage roll or some haggis pakora.
+These pop-up stops will be a combination of cafés or village halls, which we hope will give you a flavour of the spirit of UK randonneuring.

-Entries open 3 January 2025.
+Entries open Friday 3 January 2025.
 But if you're keen you can guarantee your place with a £150 deposit.
-Simply enter our early entry ballot on November 3 and you secure your place on Britain's greatest cycling adevnture.
+Simply enter our early entry ballot on Friday 3 November 2023 and you can secure your place on Britain's greatest cycling adventure.
 Click here for more details.